dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 b) if debian \~10 (with reservations 9).

-Therefore, before debian 11.0, you need to use backports, in the official repositories there are no wireguard.
-This line tells the package manager to also use the buster-backports repository to find and install packages (and contrib / non-free are the sections where apt will look for the main contributed and non-free software):
+Therefore, for debian with version lower than 11.0, you need to use backports, in the official repositories there is no wireguard.
+This command tells the package manager to also use the buster-backports repository to find and install packages (and contrib / non-free are the sections where apt will look for the main contributed and non-free software):

 ```
 sudo sh -c "echo 'deb http://deb.debian.org/debian buster-backports